OpenMDAO/OpenMDAO-Framework/docs/basics/variables.rst

 .. note::

-    It's important to create a VarTree variable for each VariableTree object contained in your component.
+    It's important to create a VarTree variable (which is much like a Slot) for each VariableTree object contained in your component if you intend to connect it to variables in other components.
     Also make sure to set the *iotype* attribute in the VarTree.
 If you don't, changes to variables within the VariableTree object won't properly notify the component.
     If you have a nested VariableTree, it's necessary to create a VarTree in the